(NOTE: see "LINKS" page to locate more information on the organizations and affiliations mentioned here).

 At the university, much of my new creative research has been digitally based, investigating aspects of media convergence, how the nature of the traditional film image changes within the digital environment.
 I am also highly interested in 19th century technologies which led up to cinema and feel that through simulating some of these approaches, new directions in the image as an art form may emerge.
-I also continue to use digital cameras and devices to explore 3D graphics and non-traditional narrative storytelling.
+I continue to use both film and digital cameras and devices to explore 3D graphics and non-traditional narrative storytelling.
 Much of this work was conducted through the New Media Research Laboratory (NMSL) of which I was a co-investigator until its closing in 2015.

 I have been a member of the Saskatchewan Filmpool Cooperative since 1984.
 I am frequently on their Board and have been the president on four occasions.

 I am one of the originating members of the Cabinet Collective (incorporated 2015) whose mandate is to present unique, multidisciplinary arts events that engage the community.

 WRITING AND PUBLIC PRESENTATIONS BY ME

 PUBLISHED WRITING WHICH DISCUSSES ME OR MY FILMMAKING WORK